How to Publish Your Bot on Teams

 If the Chat recording will be used, the protected API access has to be requested.
 See Protected API Access for Chat Recording section at the bottom.

-Step 28 - Click on the Add permissions button.
+Step 26 - Click on the Add permissions button.

 Separate Azure tenants for the recording provider (bot) and for the Teams environment to record

 In the case when the recorded Teams environment and the recording bot are in separate Azure tenants, the following steps have to be done using the Tenant ID of the Azure tenant where the Teams environment to record resides, and also using a user that has the Teams Service Admin or Global Admin role in that tenant.
-In order to gather the Tenant ID for Step 29, you have to log in to the Azure portal of that tenant, then go to the Azure Active Directory.
+In order to gather the Tenant ID for

 Multi-Tenant configuration: